 - Observe the diagnosis and treatment planning for head and neck cancer surgery

-Community Health Centers (two months)
+Community Health Centers (one month)

 - Outreach to underserved population